 This particular apartment was Sachs’ workspace and salon for events – making it a great location for gatherings today.
 It’s an inspiring space, with improbably high ceilings and a huge window overlooking the city beyond.
 The space retains its original character but has been updated to include a state-of-the-art sound system and projector, as well as a rail for hanging art.
 The furniture can be adapted to suit the requirements of each event.
 Additionally, there is a professional-grade kitchen.

-The space can be rented on its own or with the addition of outside areas, and two additional apartments are available for overnight stays.
+The space can be rented on its own or with the addition of outside areas.